MAM666/CCG-Conversion/README.md

 First line is the connection string.
 Second line is the SQL to execute.

-either a copletion message will be printed to the console or a problem message.
+either a completion message will be printed to the console or a problem message.